 Height: Around 1.7 inch

 Thickness: 2.45-2.40 mm

 Thickness: 1.66 mm

 Mauviel vs All Clad Price

 The prices of these two pans differ by a margin of 50 – 70 dollar.
 The question is which do you prefer?
 All Clad is an American made pan while Mauviel is French.
-You get more copper out of Mauviel and in my opinion better performance.
-But all clad performance is nothing to laugh at, it performs really well.
+You get more copper out of Mauviel which in my opinion is better.

 To Check Mauviel Current Price click Here.